 But these days when I’m talking about rainbows, I’m usually talking about convincing the boys to eat something other than cheese and noodles.
 As any mom will tell you, getting your kids to eat healthy, well rounded meals can be a .. challenge, to put it lightly.

 That’s why I love making a game out of it – how many colors of the rainbow can you eat in one meal?!
-The boys end up having a ton of fun trying to eat more colors than the other, and I get to sit back and watch them happily gobble down the healthy stuff.
+The boys end up having a ton of fun trying to eat more colors than the other, and I get to sit back and watch them happily gobble down the healthy stuff, no arguing needed.

 Rainbow Lunch Box